-What I want to do in this post, for my own interest and hopefully for the interest of visitors, is to feature as many of the cars as possible that Alan and Richard were responsible for creating in one way or another.
+What I want to do in this post, for my own interest and hopefully for the interest of readers, is to feature as many of the cars as possible that Alan and Richard were responsible for creating in one way or another.

-Having done this research I cannot help coming to the conclusion that, if, at the end of their lives they had to say which was the best part, they would elect for the prewar years.
+Having done this research I cannot help imagining that, if, at the end of their lives Alan and Richard had to say which was the period that they most enjoyed, they would elect for the prewar years.

-That is just my opinion having seen all the cars they created at that time and also being aware of how difficult things got when dealing with volume production contracts, for other marques, in the 50’s 60’s and 70’s.
+That is just my opinion having seen all the cars they created at that time and also being aware of how difficult things got when dealing with volume production contracts, for other marques, in the ’50s and ’60s, although very lucrative.

 |The brothers’ first creation – a special based upon an Austin 7